 About buyer’s guide

-Customer Success is a relatively new approach for growing SaaS business.
+Customer Success is a relatively new approach to growing a SaaS business.
 We continue to come across people who are unsure of how they should go about customer success as a practice and how should they choose the best customer success platform from the plethora of options available in the market today.

 Table of contents